mosaicnetworks/babble/docs/design.rst

 all replicas before feeding them back to the application's *state*.

-Babble is an ordering system that plugs into any application thanks to a very simple JSON-RPC interface over TCP.
+Babble is an ordering system that plugs into any application thanks to a very simple interface.
 It uses a consensus algorithm, to replicate and order the transactions, and a blockchain to represent the resulting list.
 A blockchain is a linear data structure composed of batches of transactions, hashed and signed together, easily allowing to verify any transaction.
 So, instead of applying commands directly to the *state*, Babble applications must forward the commands to Babble and let them be processed asynchronously by the consensus system before receiving them back, in blocks, ready to be applied to the *state*.

 Consensus and Blockchain
 ------------------------